Table of Contents

 Table of ContentsClose

-1 Configuration layers
+1. Configuration layers

 Spacemacs divides its configuration into self-contained units called configuration layers.
 These layers are stacked on top of each other to achieve a custom configuration.

 By default Spacemacs uses a dotfile called ~/.spacemacs to control which layers to load.
 Within this file you can also configure certain features.
+This design makes it extremely easy to turn Spacemacs into a fully integrated development environment.

 A configuration layer is a directory containing at least a packages.el file which defines and configures packages to be downloaded from Emacs package repositories using the package.el built-in feature of Emacs.